February 11: This call for nominations is now closed. We will be announcing the finalists soon. To hear the winners announced, join us at Mythcon 43.

-Individual members of the Mythopoeic Society are invited to nominate books for the 2009 Mythopoeic Awards, and/or to volunteer to serve on any of the committees.
+Individual members of the Mythopoeic Society are invited to nominate books for the 2012 Mythopoeic Awards, and/or to volunteer to serve on any of the committees.
 (You need not join the committee to make nominations.)
-Deadline for committee volunteers and for nominations (limit of five per person per category, please!) is February 25, 2009; send nominations to the awards administrator (see contact info below) via e-mail (preferred) or U.S. mail.
+The deadline for committee volunteers and for nominations (limit of five per person per category, please!) is February 10, 2012; please send nominations to the awards administrator (see contact info below) via e-mail (preferred) or U.S. mail.
 Authors or publishers may not nominate their own books for any of the awards.
 Books published by the Mythopoeic Press are not eligible for the awards.
 The Mythopoeic Society does not accept or review unsolicited manuscripts.

 The Mythopoeic Fantasy Award for Adult Literature is given to the fantasy novel, multi-volume novel, or single-author story collection for adults published during the previous year that best exemplifies “the spirit of the Inklings”.
 Books not selected as finalists in the year after publication are eligible for a second year.
 Books from a series are eligible if they stand on their own; otherwise, the series becomes eligible the year its final volume appears.